Mritunjay09/Personal-Project/README.md

-- 👋 Hi, I’m @Sneakyturtle22
+- 👋 Hi, I’m Mritunjay
-- 👀 I’m interested in Any Thing that includes Technology or some technological solution
+- 👀 I’m interested in Any Thing that includes Technology or require technological solution
-- 🌱 I’m currently learning Python, HTML, CSS , Javascript and C
+- 🌱 I’m currently learning Python, HTML, CSS , Javascript and C++

 <!---